 What are the latest numbers?

-- In contrast, Oregon has two suspected deaths and 14 suspected illnesses.
+- In contrast, Oregon has two suspected deaths and 18 suspected illnesses.
 Colorado has 11 suspected cases.
-The state of Washington may have three cases, with one allegedly linked to a store.
+The state of Washington may have 18 cases, with one allegedly linked to a store.
 California’s second and third suspected deaths occurred in Tulare County and Kings County, where purchasing tested, legal cannabis from a store is banned in all areas other than the city of Woodlake.
 The victim’s family said he was using illicit market THC cartridges.
 California officials said Oct.
-23 that just one of the 79 victims interviewed reported exclusive use of tested vapes.
+23 that just one of the 79 victims interviewed so far reported exclusive use of tested vapes.
 California lab Anresco announced Oct.
 28 that no tocopheryl-acetate has been found in tests of over 200 licensed cartridges.
 Of Ohio’s 17 confirmed cases, 90% are black market THC cart-related, and none are medical cannabis system-related.